Skip to content

 3. Blended Braking Technology: Many modern hybrid and electric vehicles have “blended braking,” a system that combines regenerative and friction braking to ensure optimal stopping power and smooth braking transitions.
 In these systems, the car’s onboard computer decides when to use regenerative braking, traditional brakes, or a mix of both, based on how hard you press the brake pedal and the vehicle’s speed.

-See also: How Do Electric Cars Charge?
+See also: How Fast Do Electric Bikes Go?

 Benefits of Reduced Brake Pad Usage